olafbielasik/olafbielasik/README.md

 ### [WingFlowLES - CFD Simulation](https://github.com/olafbielasik/WingFlowLES)
 **LES Simulation of Turbulent Flow over a Clark Y Airfoil 💨**
-- Simulates turbulent flow over a Clark Y airfoil at a -20° angle using a 600x400 stretched grid, 60.000 steps, Smagorinsky model, and IB method.
+- Simulates turbulent flow over a Clark Y airfoil at a -20° angle using a 600x400 stretched grid, 60.000 steps, Smagorinsky model, and IB method
-- Visualizes lift and vorticity in a **4K, 120 FPS animation** using Matplotlib, FFmpeg, Flowframes and Video2X. 📹
+- Visualizes lift and vorticity in a **4K, 120 FPS animation** using Matplotlib, FFmpeg, Flowframes and Video2X 📹
-- Performs **9.67 trillion operations** with HPC optimization using Numba. 🧮
+- Performs **9.67 trillion operations** with HPC optimization using Numba 🧮

 <p align="center">
   <img src="simulation.gif" alt="WingFlowLES Simulation">